 Pepper (to taste)

-Add olive oil to a pot on medium heat.
-Once the oil gets hot, add in your onions and sauté until they become translucent.
-Add in garlic and mix until it browns.
+Add the olive oil to a pot on medium heat.
+Once the oil gets hot, add in your onions, salt, oregano leave, chili flakes, and pepper.
+Sauté for 3-4 minutes until onions become translucent.
+Add in garlic and mix for another 2 minutes.